-This is an annual measure; however, individual charts are updated with new annual data as it is obtained from external sources.
+This is an annual measure.
 Port tonnage is reported to MoDOT from public ports.
 Air cargo data is collected via mail survey to commercial airports with known cargo activity.
 Rail tonnage is obtained from the Association of American Railroads.
 MoDOT calculates motor carrier freight movement using commercial vehicle miles traveled, trip length per shipment and average truck cargo weight.

-Total freight tonnage for all modes exceeds 800 million tons.
-Port tonnage has remained relatively steady since 2003 despite low flows on the Missouri River.
+Total freight tonnage for all modes exceeds 1.2 billion tons.
+Port tonnage has remained relatively steady since 2002 despite low flows on the Missouri River.
+New port data is now included.
 Long-term growth of river transportation is hampered by an inadequate lock and dam system on the Upper-Mississippi River above St. Louis.
 MoDOT supports a federal proposal to update and expand this system.
-Motor carrier data may not directly reflect exact industry tonnage amounts and should only be used to indicate general industry trends.
+Motor carrier data indicates a 10 percent increase in tonnage amounts for 2006, but this spike could be partially impacted by changing variables used in MoDOT's data calculation.
+It may not directly reflect exact industry tonnage amounts and should only be used to indicate general industry trends.